 What happens is imidacloprid is taken into a tree’s system so that when a leafminer larva eats into a leaf it consumes some of the chemical and dies.
 But flowers are also part of the tree’s system, and when bees drink nectar from the tree’s flowers they also consume imidacloprid.
 They may not die, but there is sub-lethal harm all the same.

 My lime tree wasn’t blooming at the time — this was February — but I knew that it was about to have its first bloom of the year.
 Then I read on the University of California’s Integrated Pest Management webpage for imidacloprid that the insecticide “can move into nectar, so don’t apply prior to bloom.”
-So the blue bottle’s label says not to apply imidacloprid until after bloom while the UC webpage says also not to apply before bloom.
-What?
-My only reading of that is that if you use imidacloprid you’re making a trade off: kill the leafminers at the expense of harming bees.
+That was specifically referring to applying an imidacloprid product on the soil, however, not on the leaves.
+So I’m OK to spray now?

-I gave the blue bottle back to my neighbor, unused.
+I gave the blue bottle back to my neighbor.

-In late February, the lime bloomed and it flushed new growth and it dropped many of its old and leafminer-damaged leaves, and here’s how it looks now:
+In late February, the lime bloomed and it flushed new growth and it dropped many of its old and leafminer-damaged leaves, and here’s how its foliage looked in April of 2015:

 The UC IPM webpage about citrus leafminers says, “the best course of action is to leave it alone and let the natural enemies of the citrus leafminer feed on and parasitize the larvae in the mines, rather than trying to control this pest with insecticides.”